31 Reasons Why Moving To Boise

 What's Happening In Boise..
 Now

 Why Move To Boise?
-What is there to do in Boise In March or February?
-In addition to a low crime, no crime lifestyle, great weather and friendly people There is always something fun to do!
-What is there to do in January, February and March?
+What is there to do in Boise In the spring time?
+Lets just say never ending.
+In addition to enjoying a low crime, no crime lifestyle, great weather and friendly people there is always something fun to do!
 Read on and remember this is just the tip of the iceberg.
-You can also rent a snowmobile or go on a sleigh ride to see the elk.
-Go climbing at Asana Indoor climbing or jump sky high at on of the indoor trampoline venues.
-Hey how long has it been since you went roller skating at an indoor rink. that will take you back!
-Catch a movie at the Imax, hit the thrift stores or shop nic nacs in all the cute shops downtown or the Village in Meridian are also viable options.
+You can also walk, run or bike the greenbelt or Ridge to Rivers trails.
+Visit the world center For The Birds Of Prey at either the center on Cole road south of town or the Natural area along the snake river south of Boise 40 miles.
+Hey how long has it been since you went roller skating at an indoor rink.
+It is like stepping back in time to Norman Rockwells America!
+Catching a movie at the Imax, hit the thrift stores or shop nic nacs in all the cute shops downtown or at the Village in Meridian, all viable options.
 Have fun and yes you can expect people to let you in as you drive around town!
 We really are friendly.

 Idaho Steelheads Hockey